 The Will it Waffle book is a fun recipe book just for waffle enthusiasts.
 There are sweet and savory recipes and ideas that will take your love for waffles to the next level.
 Check it out!

 Thin Waffle Cookie Makers…?

-Some people simply prefer a thinner waffle, while others are into them for cultural reasons.
-Waffles, and more specifically thin waffles are very common as desserts in several Northern European countries like Norway and the Netherlands.
+Some people prefer a thinner waffle, while others are into them for cultural reasons.
+Waffles and, more specifically, thin waffles are common as desserts in several Northern European countries like Norway and the Netherlands.
 Below, you will find all of the different varieties of thin waffles out there.
-We’ll also provide you with some options in case you’re interested in buying one of these cool specialty machines.
+We’ll also provide you with some options if you’re interested in buying one of these cool specialty machines.

-A pizzelle, pronounced, “Pitts-Sell-Lay”, is an Italian dessert – a waffle cookie.
-The batter or dough is made of flour, butter, sugar and oil or butter (like most cookies), but the fun part comes in where you can add in your own flavors.
-It’s common for pizzelle to be rolled up like a canoli (another Italian dessert) and stuffed with sweet cream or made into a sort of dessert sandwich using two pizzelle.
+A pizzelle, pronounced “Pitts-Sell-Lay,” is an Italian dessert – a waffle cookie.
+The batter or dough is made of flour, butter, sugar, and oil or butter (like most cookies), but the fun part comes in where you can add in your own flavors.
+It’s common for pizzelle to be rolled up like a cannoli (another Italian dessert) and stuffed with sweet cream or made into a sort of dessert sandwich using two pizzelle.
 Traditional Pizzelle are made using a two-sided decorative plate or iron.

-These thin Swedish waffle cookies are made from a dough using the following ingredients: flour, butter, brown sugar, yeast, milk and eggs (although it was first by combining bakery leftovers with syrup).
+These thin Swedish waffle cookies are made from a dough using the following ingredients: flour, butter, brown sugar, yeast, milk, and eggs (although the first bakers made them by combining bakery leftovers with syrup).
 Once the dough is made, you form small dough balls and place them on the appropriate waffle iron.
-A traditional Stroopwafel is made by halving a waffle cookie and spreading a warm filling that is made from syrup, brown sugar, butter and sugar.
+A traditional Stroopwafel is made by halving a waffle cookie and spreading a warm filling made from syrup, brown sugar, butter, and sugar.
 You can find them premade in some grocery stores or Ikea, but they taste much better when made fresh.